inetae/test-app-with-react-and-apollo-graphql/README.md

-# Test React Typescript and Graphql app
+# Test React and Graphql Apollo app

 ### How to start
 1. npm i